zaiisao/Documentation/en/Video/screensharing_web.md

 ## Considerations

+- Set the `video` attribute as `false` when creating the screen-sharing stream.
+- If you need to create multiple streams, we recommend setting the `audio` attribute as `true` for only one local stream.
-- Do not set the uid of the screen-sharing stream to a fixed value.
-Streams with the same uid can interfere with each other.
+- Do not set the UID of the screen-sharing stream to a fixed value.
+Streams with the same UID can interfere with each other.
-- **Do not subscribe to a locally published screen-sharing stream**, else additional usage charges incur.
+- **Do not subscribe to a locally published screen-sharing stream**, else additional charges incur.
-- Ensure that `video`/`audio` is set as `false` when creating the screen-sharing stream.
 - Sharing the window of a QQ chat on Windows causes a black screen.